cjsimon/yolo/README.md

 # Yolo
-The Yolo Chronicles Unity3D Game
-Platformer game made to test out the Unity 2D Sprite and Physics Engines.
+The Yolo Chronicles Unity3D game made to test out the builtin sprite and physics engines.